-The table below summarizes the target number of Annual CEO SMART Goal PSUs awarded to each NEO.
+The table below summarizes the target number of Annual CEO SMART Goal PSUs awarded to each NEO (other than Mr. McNeil, who, as noted above, did not participate in the 2023 PSP and did not receive any PSUs in 2023).